Currently / Invincible VS · Skybound

 R/GA FutureVision

-I also led the consulting side of R/GA's program, working with teams at Nike, Samsung, Epic Games, and Google who were using this research to guide real product and business decisions.
-When you spend enough time looking at how people actually behave, you start to see the same motivations repeating in different contexts.
-That perspective carries into everything I do.
+The research guides real product and business decisions for teams at Nike, Samsung, Epic Games, and Google.
+Spend enough time looking at how people actually behave and you start to see the same motivations repeating in different contexts.

 "Matt was a fantastic partner during our time at RGA.
 He was always helping connect the gaps between strategy and creative; he also knows how to take the latest technological developments and turn them into exciting new opportunities for brands and marketeers."